walid40elsayed/eng.walid.elsayed/Data Science Pipeline on CIC-IoT 2023 Dataset/Docs/README.md

 ## 🧑‍💻 10.
 About the Author
-Walid is a data scientist focused on building interpretable, production-ready machine learning systems.
-His passion lies in making technical workflows accessible and transparent through visualization, thoughtful design, and reproducibility.
-He blends deep curiosity with a methodical mindset to extract meaning from data—one line of Python at a time.
+I am a data scientist focused on building interpretable, production-ready machine learning systems.
+My passion lies in making technical workflows accessible and transparent through visualization, thoughtful design, and reproducibility.
+I blend deep curiosity with a methodical mindset to extract meaning from data—one line of Python at a time.
 “This project reflects my belief that clean data pipelines and clear results speak louder than hype.
 Strong modeling starts with understanding—and that begins with analysis.”

 ---